osvenskan/sysv_ipc/building.md

 ### Descriptive, Not Definitive

 It's very important to understand that the values in `system_info.h` _describe_ your system to `sysv_ipc`.
 They don't change the behavior of your operating system.
-For instance, if you arbitrarily change `SEM_VALUE_MAX` in `system_info.h` to a larger number, that won't actually increase the maximum valid value for a semaphore on your system.
+For instance, if you arbitrarily change `SEMVMX` in `system_info.h` to a larger number, that won't actually increase the maximum valid value for a semaphore on your system.
 It will only misinform `sysv_ipc` about what your system accepts, and a misinformed `sysv_ipc` will probably behave badly.